johlym/johnathan-org/src/_posts/2018-01-07-on-developing-a-wordpress-theme.md

 });
 ```

-It probably goes without saying that these tasks aren’t probably the most efficient or there’s a better way to do all that I’m doing, but the fun thing about developing anything: there’s more than way to do everything.
+It probably goes without saying that these tasks aren't probably the most efficient or there's a better way to do all that I'm doing, but the fun thing about developing anything: there's more than way to do everything.

 Here are those individual task files: